 - Design (Fashion Design and Fashion Marketing modules)

 - Electronic and Electrical Engineering (ELEC)

 A full-time workload at Leeds is 60 credits per semester.
-You should apply for more modules than you need (we recommend 80 to 100 credits per semester), in case some of your choices are already full.
+You should apply for 60 to 100 credits per semester of study in case some of your choices are not available.

 Please note: our module catalogue does not use ECTS credits.
 A 20 credit Leeds module is worth 10 ECTS credits.

 Subject area of the module

 If you are applying through a subject specific agreement then you are expected to take around 50% of your credits in that subject area.
 If you are applying through a non-subject specific agreement then you can apply for any module that is marked as being suitable for incoming study abroad students (isa in the module catalogue), so long as your home university also approve this.

 Our Language Centre offers several modules each semester, to help you extend your English vocabulary, and pronunciation ability and develop communication strategies.
 These modules are specifically designed for International students whose first language is not English so very well suited for many Study Abroad and exchange students.
 Search for the Language Centre in the module catalogue for more information about these modules.

 If you choose to study your elective modules with us, you may wish to consider a less traditional subject or topic as part of your credit load.
 These allow you to broaden your learning, skills and development in areas that interest you, outside of your degree subject:

 Discovery modules follow 10 themes that cover the variety of academic areas available to students at Leeds.
 Discovery modules are labelled d and skills discovery modules are labelled 'skd' in the module catalogue.